-Running the length of 42 kilometres plus 195 metres, the Firenze Marathon is now a drawcard for thousands of runners worldwide eager to participate in one of the top 20 marathons in the world.
+Running the length of 42 kilometers plus 195 meters, the 39th Firenze Marathon is now a drawcard for thousands of runners worldwide eager to participate in one of the top 20 marathons in the world.

 ‘Running through narrow Italian streets, enticed by amazing Italian scenery and architecture, admiring the landmarks that have made Florence famous.’

 Florence is the capital city of the Italian region of Tuscany.
 The city is located about 230 km northwest of Rome and is surrounded by gently rolling hills that are covered with villas and farms, vineyards, and orchards.

 The marathon’s route takes you by landmarks of standout beauty, passing right by the Cathedral Square, Piazza Della Signoria and Ponte Vecchio before entering the majestic Piazza Santa Croce in Florence, Italy.
 Combine this with views over the enchanting Italian hills and countryside, it’s no wonder this epic race is grabbing worldwide attention.

 Its fast route is appreciated by dedicated runners, only one part of the course is slightly sloping and the road is completely ramp-free and asphalted.

 The course is well marshalled throughout and they keep runners pointed in the right direction.
 Water stops complete with electrolyte drinks, warm sweet tea and water are provided.
 At regular intervals they have assorted fruits and energy bars for participants and later in the race they even bring out the Italian cakes, in a pre-finish line celebration.

 As a major European tourism destination, there are many transport options in and around Florence.

 Florence’s busy Amerigo Vespucci airport is only three miles north-west of the center.
 Most low-cost carriers use Pisa’s Galileo Galilei airport, 62 miles west of Florence, which is connected to Florence via a bus service run by Autostradale.